-3.2.5 HERON'S REMAP
+3.2.6 HERON'S REMAP

 HERON operates an integrated platform consisting of software and hardware systems for energy monitoring and management, the Real-time Energy Metering & Actuation Platform (REMAP).
-HERON's solution will provide an interface for iFLEX Assistant in order to access energy data, access user schedule provided through manual operation and provide asset control commands to the on-premises assets and will support the baseline User Interfaces application.
-The metering infrastructure utilized includes real-time power meters, a back-end system for measurements collection and storage and a remote API to provide access to iFA.
-Furthermore, following the Revised Greek pilot specifications outlined in Deliverable D7.2 [6], HERON's platform is being updated to accommodate the inclusion of additional smart assets such as various types of smart plugs.
+REMAP communicates with smart meters, smart plugs and other IoT devices based on the MQTT protocol.
+The data is stored in InfluxDB databases and can be parsed through an API to iFLEX RAI providing an interface for iFLEX Assistant in order to access energy data and provide asset control commands to the on-premises assets.
+In more detail, the metering infrastructure utilized includes real-time power meters, a back-end system for measurements collection and storage and a remote API to provide access to iFA.
+Furthermore, following the Revised Greek pilot specifications outlined in Deliverable D7.2 [8], HERON's platform has been updated to accommodate the inclusion of additional smart assets such as various types of smart plugs.
 A Grafana dashboard (Figure 7) which can be accessed by pilot participants independently of the iFLEX app has been provided.